-Yes, it seems obvious but it’s always a good idea to mention it.
-If you can’t swim or are afraid of the water, don’t surf.
-If you find yourself caught in a current, it’s imperative you know how to swim, and to swim well, to get out of it.
-Furthermore, if your leash comes off or snaps, once again, you’ll need to swim to get the board, which can actually end up being washed all the way into the beach.
-So, before you paddle out and jump on a board make sure you learn the basics of swimming to keep you safer out there in the ocean.
+If you find yourself caught in a current, it’s imperative you know how to swim, and well, to get out of it.
+Furthermore, if your leash comes off you’ll need to swim to get the board.
+So, before you paddle out, make sure you learn the basics of swimming to keep you safe.

-Choose the right wetsuit and board for your size
+Know how to choose the right wetsuit and board for your size before your surfing lesson

-When it comes to wetsuits it’s almost just as important.
-Choose the right thickness (3/2mm, 4/3mm, 5/4mm…) according to the water temperature you’ll be surfing in and pick a size that fits you, because it must be pretty tight so that water isn’t flushing through it.
-In winter, opt for booties, gloves and a hood if you want to last more than fifteen minutes in the frozen water.
+When it comes to wetsuits it’s just as important what you pick.
+Choose the right thickness (3/2mm, 4/3mm, 5/4mm…), according to the water temperature.
+The fit should tight so that water isn’t coming in.
+In winter, opt for booties, gloves and a hood if you want to last more than fifteen minutes in the frozen water!